tmenguy/ha-solcast-solar/README.md

 v4.2.4
 * Add user-agent header to API calls by @autoSteve
+* Refer to action instead of service call by @gcoan

 v4.2.3
 * Fix an issue that causes changing Solcast accounts to fail by @autoSteve